ambaker1/Tin/README.md

 Additionally, the "tinstall.tcl" file must contain a "tin provide" statement at the end of the file with the package name and version.
 If your tin package requires other tin packages, dependencies can be handled with the "tin depend" command.

-See example "tinstall.tcl" file for the package bar 2.4 that requires the package foo 1.2:
+See example "tinstall.tcl" file for the package "bar 2.4" that requires the package "foo 1.2":
 ```tcl
 tin depend foo 1.2
 file copy [file join $src README.md] $dir